mag3io/node-docker/README.md

 # node-docker

+This is just for fun.

-To build locally run `docker -t node-docker .`.
+Run `docker -t node-docker .` to build the image locally.

-To test run `docker run --rm node-docker`.
-This should ouput the version of node.
+Run `docker run --rm node-docker .` to display the version of node.